 Being plastic dependent

 Many owners of small businesses can become heavily dependent on credit cards in the early stages in order to finance their business.
-However, credit cards have high interest rates which can exacerbate a business’ financial situation.
+However, credit cards have high interest rates which can exacerbate a small businesses financial situation.
 Small business loans and capital injections are a much better and safer option for your business in the early days.

 Collection of payments not being made clear

 Your payment terms should be printed on every invoice you send out.
 As a business, one of the first things you need to do is to decide on a simple, step by step process to collect payments owing.
 Make sure you send prompt reminders and make sure you follow up any collection dates and demands.
 If you are consistently not receiving payments on time, then it may be worth looking into an invoice discounting or factoring facility.

 Not paying yourself a wage